 Art After Dark

 Make a unique memory with friends as you experience Art After Dark at Bergstrom-Mahler Museum of Glass in Neenah.
 Experience the current exhibition and museum collections in a more relaxed and open environment, including our wonderful outdoor property.
-We’re excited (and hopeful) to announce that Art After Dark is scheduled to resume on a quarterly basis beginning September 2021 dependent on Covid-19 conditions in our area.
-Watch our social media channels or our e-newsletter for future announcements.
+Watch our social media channels or our e-newsletter for future event announcements.

 Holiday Open House

 Each December, the museum holds an open house to celebrate the season.
 All are welcome to create a fee-based project in The Glass Studio and create free make-and-take projects throughout the museum.
-We’re excited (and hopeful) to announce that the Holiday Open House is scheduled to resume December 2021 dependent on Covid-19 conditions in our area.
 Watch our social media channels or our e-newsletter for future announcements.

 Email questions about programming: firstname.lastname@example.org